ferreirafabio/ferreirafabio.github.io/index.md

 ## Other
 * __video2tfrecords in Python__ <br/>
-Code available [here](https://github.com/ferreirafabio/video2tfrecords).
 The implementation allows to easily convert RGB video data (e.g. .avi) to the TensorFlow tfrecords file format with the provided 3 color channels for training e.g. a NN in TensorFlow.
 Due to common hardware/GPU RAM limitations in Deep Learning, this implementation allows to limit the number of frames per video that are actually stored in the tfrecords.
+[Code](https://github.com/ferreirafabio/video2tfrecords)

 * __minimum edit distance in Python__ <br/>
 Python implementation that computes the minimum edit distance for two strings (according to the Wagner-Fischer algorithm).
 [Code](https://github.com/ferreirafabio/minimum-edit-distance-py)